 For companies who are able to build strong and deep teams, overcoming some of the barriers mentioned above, there is still a need to partner with outside experts in order to maximize their success.
 These companies recognize value in accessing talent and technology that is bred in the broader industry.
 Typical services provided by these outside partners include insights on innovations in methodologies and technology, best practices in data, benchmarks, quality assurance and software platform licensing.

-While marketing continues to be a dynamic and fast-changing landscape, some elements of it are more well-known and manageable.
+While marketing technology continues to be a dynamic and fast-changing landscape, some elements of it are more well-known and manageable.
 Those elements — particularly media and advertising strategy — are now increasingly moving in-house as the principle-agent relationship with outside vendors breaks down.
 Marketing analytics, however, may continue to buck this trend since it requires an independent input to be credible and it’s a newer, less understood, still developing a skillset that doesn’t suffer from any other bias in its provision.

 That said some level of internalization of analytics should be sought by successful companies.
 In order to start that journey what is needed is an assessment of where the company is today on its path to enablement; what is the desired end-state and what is the current readiness to approach any of the above in-housing models.
 There is no one best model of enablement, simply which is best fit for a given client.